 • Kampala Casino – Kimathi Avenue

-• Hotel Equatoria Casino – Ben Kiwanuka Street
+• Hotel Equatorial Casino – Ben Kiwanuka Street

 • Al’s Bar at “Half London” Kansanga